Active ingredient

 The tablet should be swallowed whole and not chewed, broken, divided or crushed.
 The tablet may be taken with or without food.

-If you do not feel better after 1 month of treatment
+If you or your child do not feel better after 1 month of treatment

-If you do not feel better, tell your doctor.
-They may decide you need a different treatment.
+Tell your doctor.
+Your doctor may decide you need a different treatment.

 Long-term treatment